SlamBall: SlamBall in China (2012–2016)

+Current league (2023–present)

+In August 2022, Mason Gordon announced that SlamBall would be returning in July 2023 as a live sports league.
+The league raised a $11M Series A funding round led by Roger Ehrenberg, with participation from David Blitzer, Michael Rubin, Gary Vaynerchuk, and Blake Griffin.
+The younger generation is their target audience.

+The 2023 SlamBall Season would take place in Las Vegas for a six-week season followed by a seventh week for playoffs, with eight teams competing.
+On June 5, SlamBall Mini Camp officially started with the "Super 24", where 24 selected groups of multi-sport athletes trained for two weeks of training, leading up to the SlamBall Draft where the eight teams would draft 56 players.
+Florida A&M University alumnus Bryce Moragne was selected as the first overall pick.

+On June 21, SlamBall and ESPN announced an exclusive two-year broadcast partnership to air over 30 hours of games on ESPN, ESPN2, and ESPN+, with the opening night of the 2023 season set for July 21.
+A new logo for the league was unveiled on June 22, and on June 27, the names and logos of the eight teams participating in the rebooted league were publicly revealed.
+The Mob, Rumble, and Slashers names were carried over from the previous seasons of SlamBall, accompanied by five new teams - the Gryphons, Ozone, Lava, Wrath, and Buzzsaw.

 Rules and regulations

-Scoring is achieved by putting the ball into the net at the opponent's end of the court for points, while preventing the opposing team from doing the same at one's own net.
+Scoring is achieved by putting the ball into the net at the opponent's end of the court for points.
+Both teams simultaneously try to score points and prevent the opponent from scoring.
 The aim is to have outscored the opposing team when the game ends.
 A successful score can be worth two points if the ball is thrown through the hoop without the offensive player touching the hoop.
 Slam dunks are scored three points.
 All shots outside the three-point arc are worth three points as well.
+In the 2023 revival, there is a four-point arc measuring 26.5 ft from the basket.
+It replaces the original three-point arc.
 Four players from each team (out of an 8-10 player roster) may be on the court at one time.
 Substitutions are unlimited and can be done during play (as in the game of hockey).
 Each team has a coach and additional staff which includes assistant coaches, managers, statisticians, doctors, etc.

 The game is controlled by two referees and the table officials.
 The table keeps track of the score, time, team possessions, fouls and the shot clock.